Comparison of Gas Prices in Ireland

 Best for Low Gas Usage :

-Smaller households will obviously use less gas.
+Smaller households will use less gas.
 Typical usage for a 1 or 2-person household might be 5000kwh per year.

-Energia has the lowest price at €730 in year one.
+Flogas has the best price at €648 in year one.
+(Fixed rates)

 All figures include VAT, standing charges and carbon tax.
 Rounded to the nearest Euro.